Everything You Need on Your Party Planning Checklist

 7. Greet your event staff and get everyone in place

 For ticketed events, such as a book launch or wine tasting, we recommend having a few hired crew members or volunteers on hand to help run things behind the scenes.
 Station someone at the door to greet your guests, scan tickets, and provide a coat check.
 If you have any VIPs or performers, set aside a “green room” where they can hang out away from the crowds.

 Some parties may have additional steps on the party planning checklist, such as coming up with a schedule of performances or throwing a raffle.
 The important thing is to be flexible.
-If anything comes up that’s out of your control — from inclement weather to a noise complaint — do your best to roll with it, and make sure everyone is having a good time anyway.
+If anything comes up that’s out of your control — from inclement weather to a noise complaint — do your best to roll with it and make sure everyone is having a good time anyway.

 While no one wants a good party to come to an end, honor the agreement you made with your host and stick to your schedule.
 Leave yourself plenty of time to pack up your gear, clean up the space, and return your venue to the condition you found it.
 Suggest a nearby bar where your guests can go if they want to continue the party elsewhere.

+We hope this guide has you looking forward to planning your next epic gathering!
 If you’ve followed all of the steps on our party planning checklist, you’ll be well on your way to hosting a successful party for any kind of celebration you have in mind.

 Start by browsing Peerspace for the perfect party location.
 Find a venue that has the perfect style and that offers the amenities you prefer.
 Then, talk to the host if you have any questions or requests.
 With all the pieces in place, a fabulous party is guaranteed!